- Describe the causes and consequences of the War of 1812

 EPILOGUE: THE BATTLE OF NEW ORLEANS

 Due to slow communication, the last battle in the War of 1812 happened after the Treaty of Ghent had been signed ending the war.
-Andrew Jackson had distinguished himself in the war by defeating the Creek Indians in March 1814 before invading Florida in May of that year.
+Andrew Jackson had distinguished himself in the war by defeating the Creek Natives in March 1814 before invading Florida in May of that year.
 After taking Pensacola, he moved his force of Tennessee fighters to New Orleans to defend the strategic port against British attack.

 On January 8, 1815 (despite the official end of the war), a force of battle-tested British veterans of the Napoleonic Wars attempted to take the port.
 Jackson’s forces devastated the British, killing over two thousand.
 New Orleans and the vast Mississippi River Valley had been successfully defended, ensuring the future of American settlement and commerce.
 The Battle of New Orleans immediately catapulted Jackson to national prominence as a war hero, and in the 1820s, he emerged as the head of the new Democratic Party.